microsoft/PowerShell-FeatureFlags/README.md

 * Stages 2 and 3 can be implemented with `whitelist` conditions.
 * Stages 4 and 5 can be implemented with `probability` conditions.

-For more general information about feature flags, please visit [featureflags.io](featureflags.io).
 ## Conditions

 There are two types of conditions: *deterministic* (whitelist and blacklist,